tkenning/dev.na.bambora.com/source/docs/guides/hosted_payment_form/index.md

 You can update the hex colors above to choose the primary color of the Payment Form.
 Make sure to keep the `!important` rule after the color definitions.

-Typically the first six styles should the same, primary color you desire for the form and the last one should be a darker version that is used when hovering or clicking on buttons.
+The first six styles should use the primary color you desire for the form and the last one should be a darker version that is used when hovering or clicking on buttons.

 You can add additional styling information if you wish inside the style tags.